FrankLef/cookiecutter-pkg/README.md

 ### Step 2 Manage the dependencies with `poetry`

+#### Installation

+**Very important:** Make sure the poetry version used is at least 1.7.
+Verify with

+    poetry --version.

+Also, in case of bug verify which environment and python version `poetry` is using.
+Usually, different environments used by different python version create problems with `poetry``.

+To debug poetry you can use

+    poetry debug info

+and to see the list of environment available

+    poetry env list

 Run `poetry shell` to open the poetry shell and avoid having to always add `poetry run`in front of all commands

     poetry shell

+Sometimes, especially when reusing a folder that had been used as a project before, the old environment is still used.
+To delete the old environment use

+    poetry env remove <python>

+#### Usage

 Run the `make` command `poetry_update` so that the following `poetry` command will run